NYPL/ami-preservation/docs/pages/resources/workflow-resources/qumulo_digitization_workflow.md

 ### 1.2 Directory Structure

-Each Media Preservation Engineer's personal directory should contain:
+Engineers maintain personal directories for in-progress work.
+Once a project is finished, it must be moved to the centralized QC queue.

-- `READY/` – For completed, QC-ready projects.
+- **Personal Directory** `/Volumes/amip/<username>/WORKING` – Used for active capture/working files.
-- `WORKING/` – *(Optional)* For in-progress files not yet ready for handoff.
+- **QC Queue** `/Volumes/amip/_READYFORQC_` – The destination for all completed projects ready for QC handoff.

 Project subdirectories should be named using the Media Digitization Request (MDR) ID, optionally followed by barcode:
 ```